 A tender is a formal offer to perform work in return for payment.
-Payment maybe in the form of a fixed price or via a schedule of rates.
+Payment may be in the form of a fixed price or via a schedule of rates.
 Work may include the supply of goods or services or both.
-To win a tender you should understand the tendering process and what the buyer expects.
+To win a tender, you should understand the process and what the buyer expects.

-Buyers are the organisations who publish tenders and are looking for responses from businesses who can do the work.
-They do this with a Request for Tender (RFT).
+Buyers are the organisations who publish tenders and seek responses from businesses that can do the work.
 Suppliers are the individuals or businesses that are carrying out the work for the buyers.
 Suppliers can offer goods, services or both.

-The response is often referred to as Response to Tender and the organisation responding to the tender request as the supplier, or tenderer.
-The acceptance of a tender typically results in a contract between the buyer and the supplier.
-This process is referred to as tendering.
+The acceptance of a bid typically results in a contract between the buyer and the supplier.
+This process is referred to as "tendering".

-Buyers seek tender responses from multiple suppliers in a competitive process.
-They evaluate and accept the tender response that best meets their needs and offers the best value for money.
-This is not necessarily the tender with the lowest price.
+Buyers seek responses from multiple suppliers in a competitive process.
+They evaluate and accept the response that best meets their needs and offers the best value for money.
+This is not necessarily the bid with the lowest price.

-Tendering for work is common where the dollar value is high or there is significant risk involved.
-The tender process is more rigorous than the process used for quotations.
+Tendering for work is common where the dollar value is high, or there is significant risk involved.
 Each tender is governed by its own rules and conditions referred to as the Conditions of Tender.

-When government or councils 'put out a tender', the government is basically asking for offers to do work on a contract basis.
-Once the government accepts a tender, it is binding to both the government and the supplier; the successful tenderer.
+When government or councils release an opportunity, the government essentially asks for offers to work on a contract basis.
+Once the government accepts a bid, it is binding to both the government and the supplier.
+The supplier becomes the successful tenderer!

 Type of tender requests

 RFT, ATM, ITO, What the...?
-Tender requests come in many shapes and forms and include the following:
+Requests come in many shapes and forms and include the following:

 What is the Difference?

-There is a firm cut off date and time for responding
+- There is a firm cut off date and time for suppliers to submit

-A contract is awarded to the successful tenderer/supplier
+- A contract is awarded to the successful supplier

 Tenders in Contract Law

-A request for tender is generally regarded as an Invitation to Deal and the response to a tender is treated as an offer in contract law.
-If you make an offer via a tender and that offer is accepted, you have an agreement and a legally enforceable contract.
+If you make an offer and that offer is accepted, you have an agreement and a legally enforceable contract.
 A tender is not in itself a contract but may result in a contract upon acceptance.
-The tender response you submit forms part of the contract along with the tender request and any other communication between you and the buyer.
+The bid you submit forms part of the contract as well as any other communication between you and the buyer.

 What is in a Tender Request?

-The conditions of tender: the rules that apply to suppliers and buyers participating in the tender process
+- Conditions: the rules that apply to suppliers and buyers participating in the procurement process

-The form of tender: a form or set of schedules that you are required to complete and submit as part of your tender response
+- Form: a form or set of schedules that you are required to complete and submit as part of your response

-The conditions of contract which you will be required to sign if you are awarded the tender
+- Conditions of Contract: You will be required to sign these if you are selected

-Last but not least is the scope of works the organisation would like you to perform
+- Scope of Works: The works the organisation would like you to perform

-Take the time to read the tender documents carefully and ask the customer questions where you are unsure what is being asked for.
+Take the time to read the documents carefully and ask the buyer questions about what is being asked for.

 Who issues tenders?

-Tenders are issued frequently by Local, State and Federal government organisations.
-Government policy dictates that a tender must be issued above a certain financial threshold.
+Issued frequently by Local, State and Federal government organisations, government policy dictates that a tender must be issued when it's above a certain value.
 This threshold varies from state to state and ranges from $150,000 to $250,000.
-Requests for Tender are also issued by private companies for substantial procurement opportunities.
+The private sector also issue requests for substantial procurement opportunities.

-Government tenders alone are published on over 500 websites and in 300 newspapers across the country.
-To track and obtain all this tender information in a timely manner is close to impossible.
+Governments alone publish opportunities on over 500 websites and in 300 newspapers across the country.
+To track and obtain all this information on time is close to impossible.
 That is where Australian Tenders comes in.
-We source and publish all the tender information across Australia and make it available to you on one website.
+We source and publish all opportunities across Australia and make them available to you on one website.

-If you want to learn more about how we can help your tendering process, just drop us a line via email here.
-Our tender alert service gives you the competitive edge.
-We want you to win and we're here to help you.
+If you want to learn more about how we can help your tendering process, drop us a line via email here.
+Alternatively, check our our free "Introduction to Tendering" eBook.
+It has everything you need to know about procurement and getting started on your journey.
+We want you to win, and we're here to help you.